 Kaggle data set: MovieLens 20M Dataset

 Buying a home is often one of the most important – and expensive – milestones in a person’s life.
-As a result, the real estate and housing market are some of the most significant within the US (and global) economy.
+As a result, the real estate and housing markets are some of the most significant within the US (and global) economy.

 While financial value certainly isn’t everything when purchasing a home, many people want to know if a specific home will be a good investment in the long term.
 For example, how much might your home be worth if you sell it today or after you renovate it?

 With so much publicly available real estate data out there, predicting housing prices is a natural fit for a machine learning project.
-In this self-guided lab by Google Cloud Training, you will learn how to use machine learning to predict housing prices by building an end-to-end machine learning solution using Tensorflow 1.x and AI Platform.
+In this self-guided lab by Google Cloud Training, you will learn how to use machine learning to predict housing prices by building an end-to-end solution using Tensorflow 1.x and AI Platform.
 You’ll also learn how to leverage the cloud for distributed training and online prediction, in general, so you can use your skills on future projects.

 As a potential car buyer during that period, then, you’d likely be concerned about the condition of a potential car purchase as you scrolled through used car listings.
-Wouldn’t it be great if you could use machine learning to identify the damage to different car parts, so you could know if the purchase would be with the investment for you?
+Wouldn’t it be great if you could use machine learning to identify the damage to different car parts, so you could know if the purchase would be worth the investment for you?

 In this interactive project by Google Cloud Training, you will do just that as you use machine learning vision to identify damaged car parts.
 Designed for intermediate machine learning practitioners, this quick project will walk you through the process of uploading a data set to cloud storage, inspecting uploaded images to ensure there are no errors, training an ML model, and evaluating your model for accuracy.